ManojN22/backend/README.md

 * mongoDB running at port 27017
 * no program should be running in port 8080
-* NodeJS need to installed
+* NodeJS need to be installed

 ## To do